How to plan a loft conversion

 • Cons More structural changes needed compared with a standard conversion, so can take a while to build.

-A dormer loft conversion is an extension that protrudes from the slope of the roof.
+A dormer loft conversion is an extension that protrudes from the slope of the roof to create more headroom.
 Dormers, in particular flat-roof dormers, are the most popular type of conversion.
 They're suitable for almost any home with a sloping roof.

 Dormer conversions are less expensive than mansard or hip-to-gable conversions, but will still add a good deal of extra headroom and floor space.